Clean Energy in New Mexico

 The Nature Conservancy regularly engages clean energy partners—from lawmakers to utility companies and environmental organizations—and recently held a Clean Energy Workshop in Albuquerque, NM to help educate and motivate state leaders.

 A bipartisan group of 30 state legislators attended the workshop to gain the tools necessary to debate and enact clean energy legislation.
 Expert policy faculty from Colorado State University’s Center for New Energy Economy (CNEE) addressed a variety of issue areas: energy storage, grid modernization, renewable energy and electric transportation.

-Ritter and Arvizu discussed the principles of bringing together diverse constituencies to have a positive conversation about energy alternatives and doing the right thing for the environment and economy.
-Their discussion focused on the enormous opportunities for growth of clean energy in New Mexico and its benefits, including making the state more competitive on a national level.
+Former Colorado Governor Bill Ritter, Jr., founder and director of CNEE, and Dr. Dan Arvizu, Chancellor of New Mexico State University who has a distinguished career in advanced energy research and development, discussed the principles of bringing together diverse constituencies to have a positive conversation about energy alternatives.
+Their discussion focused on the enormous opportunities for the growth of clean energy in New Mexico and its environmental and economic benefits, including making the state more competitive on a national level.

 Faculty also presented resources like the State Policy Opportunity Tracker (SPOT) for Clean Energy, a 50-state clean energy policy gap analysis; the Advanced Energy Legislative Tracker, a database that tracks all introduced state clean energy legislation; and the Clean Energy Policy Guide for State Legislatures, a guide that outlines key policy design.

-If unaddressed, climate change will dramatically affect future generations.
+If unaddressed, climate change will dramatically affect future generations in New Mexico and across the globe.
 With your support, we can build upon the progress we’ve made to date.
 The time to act is now.